Saturday, September 9, 2017

 Context

-• In one work : the framework is state full and I don't know why it has to be that way
+• Overall, the framework feels unnecessarily stateful, and I don’t see why it has to be that way.

 Discussion